Should the Law Encourage Joint Custody?

 Courts have historically favored sole custody of children, with the underlying assumption that divorced parents would be unable to effectively make joint decisions about a child’s upbringing.
 The tide has shifted in recent years, however, with courts increasingly turning to joint custody arrangements whenever possible.
 The debate documented in the Chicago Tribune article is just one facet of an ongoing national discussion.

 When it comes to the custody of your children in a divorce, it is best not to leave anything to chance.
 You need the skilled guidance of an attorney with years of experience in matters of family law.
-At M. Scott Gordon & Associates, we help individuals throughout the Chicago area defend their access to child custody in divorce.
+At Gordon & Perlut, LLC, we help individuals throughout the Chicago area defend their access to child custody in divorce.
 Contact us today to set up a meeting with an experienced family Law Attorney.